stjude/ChIPseqSpikeInFree/README.md

 $ cut -f1,2 genome.fa.fai > genome.chrom.sizes

 ##### 3. metaFile:
-A tab-delimited text file having three columns with a header line: ID, ANTIBODY and GROUP.
+A tab-delimited text file **having three columns with a header line: ID, ANTIBODY and GROUP**.
 Where ID is the bam file name of ChIP-seq sample that will be included for analysis; ANTIBODY represents antibody used for ChIP and GROUP describes the biological treatment or condition of this sample.

 ### Output